Gigabite1277/Turbo-Grafx-Archive/README.md

 #### User Story - Two : Not Sure if these consoles will work in the UK

-  * I'm looking for information on a console a friend showed me years ago, when I was a kid.
+  * "I'm looking for information on a console a friend showed me years ago, when I was a kid.
 It's Japanese, so wasn't really available in the UK at the time.
 I can hopefully find out how to get one that will work in the UK.
-If I can find a website that tells me about compatibility issues with UK TVs, so I avoid any surprises when I finally buy one.
+If I can find a website that tells me about compatibility issues with UK TVs, so I avoid any surprises when I finally buy one".
 ---

 #### User Story - Three: User not sure if his console can play certain games

-  * I found one of these consoles in the loft from long ago.
+  * "I found one of these consoles in the loft from long ago.
 Never seen one before, but after a quick a search, I read that they're supposedly good fun.
 I need to find a website that can tell me the right game type.
-The games are on cards, not cartridges.
+The games are on cards, not cartridges".
 ---
 #### User Story - Four: User wants to watch Turbo Grafx content for nostalgia.\